Scalar curvature operator for models of loop quantum gravity on a cubical graph: Conclusions

 \section{Conclusions}

-In this article we have introduced a new geometric operator representing the scalar curvature of the three-dimensional spatial manifold.
+In this article we have introduced a new geometric operator representing the scalar curvature of the three-dimensional spatial manifold in loop quantum gravity.
 While our operator is constructed using the basic kinematical structures of loop quantum gravity, it is not defined on the entire kinematical Hilbert space of the theory, but only on the Hilbert space of a fixed cubical graph (the graph being defined with respect to a fiducial Cartesian background coordinate system).
-Thus, the operator can be used in the context of any framework or model which originates from the formalism of full loop quantum gravity, and which incorporates the restriction to a cubical graph among its underlying assumptions.
-Well-known examples include algebraic quantum gravity, quantum-reduced loop gravity and models of effective dynamics.
+In the context of full loop quantum gravity, perhaps the most natural framework for interpreting an operator of this type is provided by algebraic quantum gravity, which uses the mathematical apparatus of loop quantum gravity to perform a quantization of the full gravitational field entirely in terms of a single (abstract) cubical graph.

-The starting point of our construction is to express the classical Ricci scalar directly as a function of the densitized triad.
+The starting point of our construction of the curvature operator is to express the classical Ricci scalar directly as a function of the Ashtekar variables.
+More specifically, the Ricci scalar is expressed in terms of the densitized triad and its $SU(2)$-covariant derivatives.
 The resulting expression must then be regularized by writing it in terms of objects which correspond to well-defined operators in loop quantum gravity.
-From the technical point of view, the main challenge at this step consists of constructing a suitable regularization of spatial derivatives of the densitized triad.
-Having restricted ourselves to working on a cubical graph, it becomes a relatively simple task to regularize the derivatives by discretizing them on the lattice provided by the graph.
-As a geometrical observable, the operator representing the Ricci scalar should be invariant under $SU(2)$ gauge transformations generated by the Gauss constraint.
-In order to accomplish this, derivatives of the triad are regularized in terms of parallel transported flux variables, which behave in a controlled way under gauge transformations, and using which we can ensure that our construction yields a gauge invariant curvature operator.
+From the technical point of view, the main challenge at this step consists of constructing a suitable regularization of the gauge covariant derivatives of the triad.
+Having restricted ourselves to working on a cubical graph, it becomes a relatively simple task to regularize the covariant derivatives by discretizing them on the lattice provided by the graph in terms of finite differences of parallel transported flux variables.
+The use of gauge covariant derivatives and parallel transported flux variables guarantees that, as a geometrical observable, the operator representing the Ricci scalar is invariant under the internal $SU(2)$ gauge transformations generated by the Gauss constraint.

-A mathematically well-defined operator representing the scalar curvature in loop quantum gravity, based on Regge's formula expressing the Ricci scalar in terms of deficit angles and hinge lengths, has been previously introduced in \cite{curvature}.
-However, if one studies the action of this operator on states of quantum-reduced loop gravity, one finds that all of them carry zero curvature as measured by this operator.
-Hence the operator of \cite{curvature} appears to be unsuitable to be used in the quantum-reduced framework.